domain-centric/documentation_builder/doc/wiki/04-Links.md

 <a id='markdown-file-links'></a>
 ## Markdown file links
-A [MarkdownFileLink] links point to an other [GeneratedMarkdownFile].
+A [MarkdownFileLink] links point to an other [GeneratedMarkdownFile](https://github.com/efficientyboosters/documentation_builder/wiki/02-Markdown-Template-Files#lib-builder-template-builder-dart-generatedmarkdownfile).

-The [DocumentationBuilder] will try to find this [GeneratedMarkdownFile] and replace the link to a hyperlink with an absolute Url.
+The [DocumentationBuilder](https://github.com/efficientyboosters/documentation_builder/wiki/01-Documentation-Builder#lib-builder-documentation-builder-dart-documentationbuilder) will try to find this [GeneratedMarkdownFile](https://github.com/efficientyboosters/documentation_builder/wiki/02-Markdown-Template-Files#lib-builder-template-builder-dart-generatedmarkdownfile) and replace the link to a hyperlink with an absolute Url.

 You can use :
 - the template name e.g.: [README.mdt&rsqb;
 - the output name e.g.: [README.md&rsqb;
-- the [ProjectFilePath], e.g.: [doc/template/README.md&rsqb;
+- the [ProjectFilePath](https://github.com/efficientyboosters/documentation_builder/wiki/03-Tags#project-file-path), e.g.: [doc/template/README.md&rsqb;
 - an optional optional title attribute, e.g.:
 [README.mdt title='About this project'&rsqb;

-Note that the [DocumentationBuilder] ignores letter casing.
+Note that the [DocumentationBuilder](https://github.com/efficientyboosters/documentation_builder/wiki/01-Documentation-Builder#lib-builder-documentation-builder-dart-documentationbuilder) ignores letter casing.

  //TODO DartCodeMemberLinkRule